Two-Step Meta-Learning for Time-Series Forecasting Ensemble: Methodology

 Relative forecasting errors considered: \begin{itemize} \item SMAPE - symmetric mean absolute percentage error; \item MAAPE - mean arctangent absolute percentage error~\cite{Kim2016}; \item MASE - mean absolute scaled error~\cite{Hyndman2006}. \end{itemize}

-Final ranking of forecasting models was constructed by averaging individual rankings, obtained for each error type separately.
-In case of ties after averaging out a faster model was given priority in the final ranking.
-Incorporation of both absolute and relative errors into the final ranking allows to sort out models more comprehensively and without less bias towards a single type of error.
-Relative forecasting errors were also reported in experiments to compare introduced approach to benchmark methods (Theta and Comb).
+The final ranking of forecasting models was constructed by averaging individual rankings, obtained for each error type separately.
+After averaging out individual rankings, a faster model was given priority in the final ranking in case of ties.
+Incorporating absolute and relative errors into the final ranking allows us to sort out models more comprehensively without less bias towards a single type of error.
+Relative forecasting errors were also reported in experiments to compare the introduced approach to benchmark methods (Theta and Comb).